couchbase/cbft/DESIGN.md

 * At index definition time, a PIndex is also configured with a source of data (like a couchbase bucket).
-That data source will have one or more source partitions (like, VBuckets).
+That data source will have one or more data source partitions (i.e., VBuckets).
 For example, the beer-sample bucket has 1024 VBuckets.
 So, we could say something like...
   * "PIndex af977b" is assigned to cover VBuckets 0 through 199;
   * "PIndex 34fe22" is assigned to cover VBuckets 200 through 399;
   * and so on with more PIndexes to cover up to VBucket 1023.

 * An index can also be configured to be replicated.
-In that case, the planner merely assigns a PIndex to more than one node.
+In that case, the planner merely assigns a PIndex to more than one cbft node.
 Each PIndex replica or instance will be independently built up from from direct DCP streams from KV engines.
 That is, cbft uses star topology for PIndex replication instead of chain topology.
 So, we could say something like...
   * PIndex af977b, which is assigned by the planner to cover VBuckets 0 through 199, is assigned to cbft nodes 01 and 04.
   * When cbft node 04 is removed from the cbft cluster, then PIndex af977b is reassigned by the planner to cbft nodes 01 and 02.

+For more information, please see cbgt's design document (GT).

 -------------------------------------------------
 # cbftint Design

-In this design section, we'll describe the planned steps of how ns-server will spawn cbft nodes and orchestrate those cbft nodes along with KV (memcached/ep-engine) nodes.
+In this section, we'll describe the planned steps of how ns-server will spawn cbft nodes and orchestrate those cbft nodes along with KV (memcached/ep-engine) nodes.
 And, we'll describe scenarios of increasing complexity and how we plan to handle them in methodical, step-by-step fashion.

 ## Single CB Node, With Full-Text Service Disabled

-In a single node CB cluster, or a so-called "cluster of one", the simplest case is when the user hasn't enabled the cbft (or full-text) service type.
-In this simple situation, we expect ns-server's babysitter on that single node to not spawn any cbft processes.
+In a single node couchbase cluster, or a so-called "cluster of one", the simplest case is when the user hasn't enabled the cbft (or full-text) service type.
+In this simple situation, we expect ns-server's babysitter on that single couchbase node to not spawn any cbft processes.

-NOTE: We don't expect the user to be able to dynammically toggle the service types for an existing, already initialized node.
+NOTE: We don't expect the user to be able to dynammically change the enabled service types for an existing, already initialized couchbase node.
 Instead, to change the service types for a node, the user must rebalance the node out and in again.

 ## Single CB Node, With Full-Text Service Enabled